How to Track Link Clicks in Google Analytics 4

 Step 6: Create a Custom Dimension in GA4

 You’re almost there!
-The final step is to create your new custom dimension in Google Analytics 4 so that you’ll see that insta_click event show up in your reports.
+The final step is creating your new custom dimension in Google Analytics 4, so the insta_click event shows up in your reports.

-To do that, we’ll open GA4, click on the Admin cog, then find Custom definitions in the Data display box:
+To do that, open GA4, click the Admin cog, then find Custom definitions in the Data display box:

 GA4 custom definitions

 Next, click Create custom dimension.
-In the box that opens up, use whatever name you’d like for your dimension name, leave the Scope as Event, and type in the Event name you chose in step 3 (insta_click):
+In the box that opens, use whatever name you’d like for your dimension, leave the Scope as Event, and type in the Event name you chose in step 5 (insta_click):

 New custom dimension in GA4